‘Killer Mom,’ Lifetime’s Exciting New Movie Slated For Saturday, Starring Karen Cliche, Kirby Bliss Blanton

 — Henriett Varga (@imhenriettvarga) April 13, 2017

-The Lifetime movie, Killer Mom, is about Jessica Calder, a socialite woman in her 40s who is living the time of her life in the lap of luxury.
+The Lifetime movie Killer Mom is about Jessica Calder, a socialite woman in her 40s who is living the time of her life in the lap of luxury.
 Years earlier, she landed herself a rich husband, an investment banker in Seattle named, Robert.

 But just when Jessica is about to splurge on more lavish items, her perfect world is destroyed after Robert is arrested and sent to prison for investment fraud.